 - The current complex classification of HEIs in the nation, for example, deemed to be university, affiliated to be university, etc will come to an end.

-- A college will be a multidisciplinary foundation that offers undergrad and graduate projects, with great education, exploration, and network commitment.
+- A college will be a multidisciplinary foundation that offers undergrad and graduate projects, with a great education, exploration, and network commitment.
 This definition will permit a range of establishments to become holistic, research universities.

 - Even high-end institutions such as IITs will move towards all-encompassing and multidisciplinary education with more options in arts and humanities.
 Students of arts and humanities will be expected to learn more science.

-- Departments in Languages, Literature, Music, Philosophy, Indology, Art, Dance, Theater, Education, Mathematics, Statistics, Pure and Applied Sciences, Sociology, Economics, Sports, Translation, and Interpretation, and so on will be set up and fortified at all HEIs.
+- Departments in Languages, Literature, Music, Philosophy, Indology, Art, Dance, Theater, Education, Mathematics, Statistics, Pure and Applied Sciences, Sociology, Economics, Sports, Translation, Interpretation, and so on will be set up and fortified at all HEIs.

 - The undergraduate degree will be of either 3 or 4-year duration, with multiple exit options.
 For instance, the student will get a certificate after completing 1 year in a discipline or field including vocational and professional areas, after 2 years of study, he/she is eligible for a diploma and after a 3-year program, they will be awarded the Bachelors.
 The 4-year multidisciplinary Bachelor’s program, however, shall be the preferred option.
 The 4-year program may also lead to a degree ‘with Research’ if the student completes a rigorous research project.